Several NBA teams have built their rosters around young talent through the draft, free agency and trades and are looking to take the next step.

 The Suns also have Kelly Oubre Jr., Mikal Bridges and rookies Cameron Johnson and Ty Jerome.

 Oubre Jr. averaged 16.9 points in 40 games with the Suns after he was traded from the Washington Wizards, while Bridges averaged 1.6 steals which led all rookies.

-Johnson and Jerome were efficient shooters in college, shooting 45.7% and 43.5% from the field respectively.
+Johnson and Jerome were efficient shooters in college, shooting 45.7 percent and 43.5 percent from the field respectively.